SEBI Registered Research Analyst vs Investment Advisor: Key Differences Explained

 Your refund claim is most effectively pursued through the ODR platform or consumer courts, while the SEBI SCORES complaint pursues the regulatory angle simultaneously.

-One of the most important lessons for investors is that SEBI registration category matters just as much as SEBI registration itself.
+One of the most important lessons for investors is that SEBI registration category matters just as much as the SEBI registration itself.

 A person registered as a Research Analyst (RA) cannot automatically perform activities that fall within the scope of an Investment Adviser (IA).
-This distinction became a major issue in the SEBI proceedings involving Eqwires Research Analyst.

 Eqwires was alleged to have held itself out as an investment adviser through its website, social media channels, Telegram groups, and promotional content despite not holding an Investment Adviser registration.